 Looking ahead, Doyle plans to keep opening more of the spaces as community gathering areas.
 This could include a coffee and gift shop along with several other ideas.
 The space remains in demand currently for weddings, photo shoots and other special events.
 “It’s such a great time to be in Downtown St. Joe, and specifically, in this historical area that we see as the building block toward our future,” says Doyle.
 “As people continue to discover this space and say ‘yes, this is something worth getting behind,” we’ll be able to press on and preserve what we have for our entire community.
 Because what we have is truly awesome.”

-Note: The Big Muddy Mini-Maker Faire returns to the Restoration Natatorium in March of 2019.
-In June, the warehouses will be one of the meeting sites as St. Joseph hosts the Missouri State Historic Preservation gathering.
-Watch for a calendar of upcoming public talks and events.
+Note: The Big Muddy Mini-Maker Faire returns to the Restoration Natatorium annually.
+In June of 2019 the church helped host the Missouri State Historic Preservation gathering.

 There’s a lot to love about St. Joseph’s Southside.
 This tight-knit community is on pace for a major comeback.

 The New Generation singers, known as New G, are a highly-energetic and original voice for St. Joseph.
 And they’re hard to define, in all the best of ways.

 Any good food town has its tucked-away, locals-only, quirky places to slide in for a snack or a plate.
 St. Joseph is no exception.
 We are known as the Tenderloin Capital of the United States.
 We offer the “Ho chips” (homemade at the Hi-Ho), and the traditional, long-known Mexican items like tamales or fideo at Barbosa’s.
 Do you want to experience some of our lesser-known culturally-themed food items?